Tutorial: Create a WooCommerce Restaurant Ordering System

-Once you’ve got a WordPress website with a WooCommerce-ready theme installed, you can carry on with this tutorial.
+Once you’ve got a WP website with a WooCommerce-ready theme installed, you can carry on with this tutorial.
 Either follow it from start to finish, or jump straight to a specific section:

 - Setting up WooCommerce

 - Creating a one-page order form for your online restaurant ordering system

 - Encouraging customers to leave a tip